Finally, a story I’ve been wanting to tell for ages, but forced myself to get through the backlog of other stuff first.

 Also California cavity recovery

-About a year later when we finally had come to terms with a few of the realities of having so much land, I contacted the SCVAS and asked about buying a dozen or so boxes, but since they don’t normally get requests for large quantities, they really didn’t know how to help me.
-I pinged them again in December of that year and serendipity helped that time.
-Turns as a Boy Scout had also just contacted them with the desire to craft a bunch of birdhouses as part of an Eagle Scout project.
+About a year later, when we finally came to terms with the realities of having so much land, I contacted the SCVAS and asked about buying a dozen or so boxes.
+Since they don’t normally get requests for large quantities, they really didn’t know how to help me.
+I pinged them again in December of that year, and serendipity helped that time–turns out a Boy Scout had just contacted them with the desire to craft a bunch of birdhouses as part of an Eagle Scout project.
+So I was put in touch with his advisor and father, and after a few email exchanges we met in person to discuss the project, and I started thinking where ten nesting boxes could be set up at Purgatory.